7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Compute-Resources/Azure-Administration-Azure-App-Services.md

-# Azure Administration - Application Services
+# Azure Administration Azure App Services

 Azure App Service is an HTTP-based service for hosting web applications, REST APIs, and mobile back ends.
 An App Service plan defines a set of compute resources for a web application to run; the compute resources are analogous to a server farm in conventional web hosting:
 - Choose your own programming language for Windows or Linux